ambaradan/docsmarker/docs/rocksmarker/lsp/index.md

 : ### Error diagnosis

-: Error diagnosis is a feature that allows the user to identify and correct syntax, semantic and logic errors in the code.
+: Error diagnosis is a feature that you can use to identify and correct syntax, semantic, and logic errors in the code.
 This can include:

     - Identification of syntax errors (e.g., typos, indentation errors)
     - Identification of semantic errors (e.g., type errors, scope errors)